Crunchy, Sweet, and Tangy Bread and Butter Pickles

 - Rinse the cucumbers and onions and then place in a single layer on a couple of sheet pans lined with paper towels.
 Cover with another layer of paper towels and let dry overnight.

 - The next day, combine the vinegar, water, sugar, mustard seeds, celery seeds, and turmeric in a large saucepan.
-Heat to a boil.
+Heat to a boil, cook until sugar is completely dissolved, and then remove from heat.

 - Pack your sterilized canning jars with the cucumbers and onions, leaving about 1/2-inch space from the top of the jars.
 Pour the vinegar mixture over the cucumbers and onions to fill the jars.
 Seal the jars according to manufacturer's instructions.
 (Because we store in the fridge, we don't bother with using a hot water bath to can the pickles (however always use sterilized jars & lids).
 After the hot vinegar mix is poured over the cucumbers, turn the jars upside down to keep the hot liquid touching the inside of the lid for about 15-20 minutes.
 Then after flipping right-side up and allowing to cool, the lids will give their little pop down, indicating it is sealed.
 When done this way, we always keep them stored in the fridge.)